-III.
-PARTISAN GERRYMANDERING THAT HAS THE PURPOSE AND EFFECT OF SUBORDINATING ADHERENTS OF A POLITICAL PARTY AND SEVERELY LIMITING THE EFFECTIVENESS OF THEIR VOTES VIOLATES THE FIRST AND FOURTEENTH AMENDMENTS subordinating adherents of a political party and severely limiting the effectiveness of their votes violate the First and Fourteenth Amendments. cases make clear, when a state uses "partisan classifications" in a manner that "burdens rights of fair and effective representation," Vieth, 541 U.S. at 312 (Kennedy, J., concurring), and violates "the core principle of republican government,' namely, 'that the voters should choose their representatives, not the other way around," Ariz.
+Three lines of this Court's precedents strongly support the proposition that extreme partisan gerrymanders that subordinate adherents of a political party and severely limit the effectiveness of their votes violate the First and Fourteenth Amendments.
+As these cases make clear, when a state uses "partisan classifications" in a manner that "burdens rights of fair and effective representation," Vieth, 541 U.S. at 312 (Kennedy, J., concurring in the judgment), and violates "the core principle of republican government,' namely, 'that the voters should choose their representatives, not the other way around," Ariz.
 State Legislature, 135 S. Ct. at 2677 (citation omitted), judicial relief is warranted, see Reynolds, 377 U.S. at 566 ("[A] denial of constitutionally protected rights demands judicial protection; our oath and our office require no less of us.").
-A plan that so degrades the rights of persons belonging to or associated with a disfavored party cannot be squared with "the concept of 'we the people' under the Constitution" which "visualizes no preferred class of voters but equality among those who meet the basic qualification."
+A plan that so degrades the rights of persons belonging to or associated with a disfavored party cannot be squared with "[t]he concept of 'we the people' under the Constitution," which "visualizes no preferred class of voters but equality among those who meet the basic qualifications."
 Gray v.
 Sanders, 372 U.S. 368, 379-80 (1963).